deadlydog/deadlydog.github.io/_posts/2014-03-14-saving-and-loading-a-c-objects-data-to-an-xml-json-or-binary-file.md

 ```

 ## Writing and Reading an object to / from a Json file (using the [Newtonsoft.Json](http://james.newtonking.com/json) assembly in the [Json.NET NuGet package](http://www.nuget.org/packages/Newtonsoft.Json/))

+> UPDATE: As an alternative to Newtonsoft.Json, the `System.Text.Json` class is included out of the box starting in .NET Core 3.
+> If it is not available in your .NET version, you can use [the System.Text.Json NuGet package](https://www.nuget.org/packages/System.Text.Json).
+> See the [Json.NET to System.Text.Json migration guide](https://learn.microsoft.com/en-us/dotnet/standard/serialization/system-text-json/migrate-from-newtonsoft) for more information.

 * Only writes and reads the Public properties and variables to / from the file.
 * Classes to be serialized must contain a public parameterless constructor.